jmintb/blog/content/programming_language_1.md

 ```

 I believe that `cargo add` is a builtin option now but if you are on an older version of cargo it can be installed with [`cargo-edit`](https://github.com/killercup/cargo-edit).
-Other wise just add the dependencies manually to `Cargo.toml` as shown below :)
+Otherwise just add the dependencies manually to `Cargo.toml` as shown below :)

 You `Cargo.toml` should look like this:
 ```toml